HOUSTON GREASE TRAP SERVICES

 As there is no easy answer, the experts at the Houston Grease Trap and Interceptor Services can take a good look at all your circumstances and help you make the best choice.

-The first thing you need to do is to call for emergency cleaning!
-An overflow can quickly spill over the surrounding sewage pipes or even the water supply, in which case, the local Health authority will be quick to arrive and fine you.
-If this is not the first time your trap overflows, and you can’t prove you have been cleaning your trap as required, you may also face a long-term suspension or downright closure of your building.
+The first thing you need to do is call for emergency cleaning!
+An overflow can quickly spill over the surrounding sewage pipes or even into the water supply, in which case, the local Health Authority will be quick to arrive and fine you.
+If this is not the first time your trap overflows, and you can’t prove you have been cleaning your trap as required, you may also face a long-term suspension or, in a worst case, downright closure of your building.

 Our emergency squad will arrive at your premises quickly and help you right this wrong.
 We will also provide you with several follow-ups to ensure the problem does not reappear right away.
 Naturally, this is all dependent on you following a tighter and more thorough cleaning schedule in the future.